vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 allow injecting tracking beacons into the file, even after it has been signed.
 I'd suggest reading that first if you aren't familiar with it.

-This has been a critcism of mine about Authenticode, and recently I stumbled on a new feature in Authenticode, called sealing, that supposedly fixes two of the three ways that Authenticode allows post-signature changes.
+This has been a criticism of mine about Authenticode, and recently I stumbled on a new feature in Authenticode, called sealing, that supposedly fixes two of the three ways that Authenticode allows post-signature changes.